developersTimeout/Notes/README.md

 ### Governance ###

 The Developer's Timeout Community is lead by its founders, which normally will have a vote for key decisions.
-But, as an open community, all interested members can and should contribute to the ideas and decisions.
+But, as an open community, all interested members can and should contribute with ideas and ne part of the decisions.

 Founders: